 Operation of Relays and Contactors

-A Contactor is used for switching of motors, capacitors, lights etc, that drains very high current.
+A Contactor is used for switching motors, capacitors, lights, etc, that drains very high current.
 It has at least a single pair of three-phase input and output contacts.
 It would be normally open.
 Some contactors come with additional auxiliary contacts that may be either NO or NC.
 These auxiliary contacts get activated along with the main contacts.
 Switching is achieved by energization and De-energization of the contactor coils.
-Contactors are chosen upon the ampere ratings of the load.
+They are chosen based on the current ratings of the load.
 Contactors require an additional supply (either AC or DC depending upon the type of contactor we use) for excitation.
-It is used for power switching.

 A relay consists of at least two contacts and an excitation coil.
 These contacts may be normally open or normally closed.
 These contacts are closed or opened by exciting the coil.
-Relays are used for switching of control circuits and cannot be used for power switching with relatively higher ampacity.
-It can be used for switching of small lights, sirens, indication lamps etc.
+Relays are used for switching control circuits and cannot be used for power switching with relatively higher ampacity.
+It can be used for switching small lights, sirens, indication lamps, etc.

-Relays are switching devices used in any control circuit for checking a condition or multiplying the number of contacts available.
+Relays are switching devices used to control a circuits, a low power devices or multiplying the number of contacts available.